MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Throw.md

      63    43.32      77.65       1.48    9092   2 pwsh
 ```

-You can also throw an ErrorRecord object or a Microsoft .NET Framework
+You can also throw an ErrorRecord object or a .NET
 exception.
 The following example uses the Throw keyword to throw a
 System.FormatException object.